merretbuurman/EUDAT-http-api/docs/quick_start.md

 NOTE: with `RC1` there is no working `upgrade` process in place to make life easier if you already have this project cloned from a previous release.
 This is something important already in progress [here](https://github.com/EUDAT-B2STAGE/http-api/issues/87). ** --> So, what to do now, until this is fixed? **

-### 5. MODES
+### 5. Launch the project

-There are two main modes to work with the API server.
-The main one - called `debug` - is for developers: you are expected to test, debug and develop new code.
-The other options is mode `production`, suited for deploying your server in a real use case scenario on top of your already running `B2SAFE` instance.
-The main difference between these modes is that the production mode requires a B2SAFE instance, while the debug mode installs its own iRODS instance in a container.
+As mentioned above, there are two main modes to work with the API server.
+The commands to start the http-api are different for these modes.
+Please follow one of the sections below, depending on your desired mode.

 #### debug mode